sjbylo/lab-ocp4/workshop/content/exercises/55-initiate-database-prov.md

 As specified in the above command, an instance of MySQL will be created with an instance type of ``db.m4.large`` and will be accessible publicly.

-Take a look in the console and check the status of the RDS instance:
+Take a look in the console and check the status of the RDS instance.
+You should see ``Not ready``.
+If you drill down into the ``mysql`` service object you should also be able to see ``The instance is being provisioned asynchronously``.
+You will also see that there are no ``Service Bindings``.
+Don't worry, we will create that in a future lab.

 [Provisioned Services](%console_url%/provisionedservices/ns/%project_namespace%/)

-Check the status of the RDS instance from the command line:
+You can check the status of the RDS instance from the command line as well:

 ```execute
 svcat get instances
 ```

+The status should be ``Provisioning``.

 The database takes about 15-20 minutes to provision.

 ---
 That's the end of this lab.

-Once you see the instance status as `Provisioning`, move onto to the next lab.
+Once you see the instance status as `Provisioning`, move onto the next lab.